BlakeSharp/OpenCollectiveDataVisualization/README.md

 # Open Collective Data Visualization
-This is a data visualization tool designed for the Open Collective site that strived to make community funding more transparent.
-With this tool, it makes the contributions as well as spending associated with these communities easier to access.
+This is a data visualization tool designed for the Open Collective site that strives to make community funding more transparent.
+With this tool, the contributions ane expenses assosiated with these communities are easier to access.

 ## HOW TO USE
-- install dependencies in terminal:
+- Install dependencies in terminal:
   - `pip install pandas`
   - `pip install plotly`
 - Download CSV 'V1' file from your desired community's Open collective transactions page